 - selling them directly on your site.

-- selling them on platforms like Amazon & Kobo, with a link from a specially created page on your website.
+- marketing them on platforms like Amazon & Kobo, with a link from a specially created page on your website.

-- selling them and making money as above, but also place adverts in them for products or services you, or others sell, and make further income.
+- promoting the ebooks and making money as above, but also place adverts in them for products or services you, or others sell, and make further income.
 Just make sure the adverts are related to the subject of the book.
 If you write a book on how to write a novel, then an advert offering your services as an editor or proofreader is fine.
 An advert selling running shoes isn’t.

 Different types of ebook you can create

 To create income, the main difference is whether you create fiction or nonfiction ebooks.
 I’d only recommend writing fiction if you already have an overwhelming urge to do so.
 And then I suggest you don’t try to do anything else.

 The main reason is, it’s very hard to sell anything off the back of fiction.
 You can sell a course on how to write, or publish a book, or maybe editor services.
 However, just because someone likes your Regency Romance or Tech Thriller doesn’t mean they’re likely to buy anything else off you.
 So unless you can sell enough books, it’s a hard gig.

 Nonfiction is much easier.
 For instance, I ran a website about, among other things, how to be more assertive.
 I then wrote an ebook on the same topic and published it on all the usual digital channels: Amazon, Kobo, Apple and so on.
 People: